-- As he estimated, the global economic cost of climate change to business and governments could eventually reach 20% of world GDP if nothing is done. - A more than 75% chance of global temperatures rising by 2-3 % over the next 50 years and a 50% chance they will rise by 5%. - · Rising sea levels could leave 200 million people permanently displaced - Up to 40% wild life species could face extinction - By 2080 sea levels round Britain are expected to rise 26 to 86 cm; flooding in coastal areas will be 10-20 times more likely; rain will decline by 50% leading to drought though wetter winters. - A world economy based on fossil fuel may be severely damaged leading to unemployment and possible collapse. - Soon, everywhere, there may be mounting fuel, energy, water and food shortages and rising prices. - Increasing social conflict, violence, war and terrorism. - Rising numbers of refugees fleeing from countries where people are desperate, starving and sick - Diseases are likely to spread from other continents.
+- As he estimated, the global economic cost of climate change to business and governments could eventually reach 20% of world GDP if nothing is done. - A more than 75% chance of global temperatures rising by 2-3 % over the next 50 years and a 50% chance they will rise by 5%. - Rising sea levels could leave 200 million people permanently displaced - Up to 40% wild life species could face extinction - By 2080 sea levels round Britain are expected to rise 26 to 86 cm; flooding in coastal areas will be 10-20 times more likely; rain will decline by 50% leading to drought though wetter winters - A world economy based on fossil fuel and non-renewable resources will be fundamentally changed and, if we do not adapt soon enough, there could be widespread unemployment and possible collapse. - Soon, everywhere, mounting fuel, energy, water and food shortages and rising prices. - Increasing social conflict, violence, war and terrorism. - Rising numbers of refugees fleeing from countries where people are desperate, starving and sick. - Diseases are likely to spread from other continents.